Rockies vs. Brewers Player Props Betting Odds

 |1

-- Elias Diaz has six doubles, three home runs, seven walks and 13 RBI (29 total hits).
+- Kris Bryant has 32 hits with four doubles, four home runs, 10 walks and 10 RBI.

-- Diaz has picked up a hit in three straight games.
-During his last five outings he is hitting .333 with a double, a home run, three walks and two RBI.
+- Bryant has picked up a hit in two games in a row.
+In his last five games he is batting .278 with a home run, a walk and three RBI.

 |Opponent